FaR-Team/patch-notes/_posts/2024-06-04-Since-June-4th.md

 + Startup parity.
 + Reduced the timer to half.
 + Added a reminder for players that don't read the tutorial.
 + Added a "Coming soon on google play" sign to the main menu.
+(Hand made by our best programmer, ofc, pinky promise i'm not biased)
 + Added flicking when there's only 30 seconds left in the timer.
 + Fixed the location of the combo popup.
 + Fixed a bug where the Coming soon sign would appear over the controls.